gh-mlfowler/debezium-demo/README.md

 * Kafka

 To begin, run `vagrant up`.
 The boxes are created and configured in order such that once they are all running, Debezium will have read all the data in MySQL, written it to Kafka and the JDBC sink will have written it to PostgreSQL.
-You can then connect to individual nodes and explore.
+You can then connect to individual nodes (e.g. `vagrant ssh psql`) and explore.
+Once you're finised, run `vagrant destroy` to clear everything down.

 ## MySQL